- Why does Trails work so well?

 - Are your student groups separated by gender or age?

-We recognize that males and females as well as individuals for varying ages have distinctly different needs from one another.
-This is why we split groups into five distinct groups (boys 10-13, girls 10-13, boys 14-17, girls 14-17, and young adults) led by therapists and field staff with specific expertise and interest working with these groups.
+We recognize that youth may have different needs depending on their age and gender.
+With this in mind, we divide our students into five distinct groups: girls 10-13, boys 10-13, girls 14-17, boys 14-17, and young adults, each led by therapists and field staff with specific expertise and interest in working with these specific groups.

 - How are families engaged while their child is at Trails?